JR Central Towers

 The JR Central Towers are in Nakamura-ku in the city of Nagoya, central Japan.
 It is located right above Nagoya Station and serves as the headquarters of the Central Japan Railway Company.
-Built in 2000, it is the second-tallest building in Nagoya, and eighth-tallest overall in Japan as of 2015.
-It is one of the world's largest train station complex by floor area.
+Opened in December 1999, it is the second-tallest building in Nagoya, and eighth-tallest overall in Japan as of 2015.
+It is one of the world's largest train station complexes by floor area.
+The complex was designed by Kohn Pedersen Fox Associates and Taisei Corporation.